apple/swift-nio-examples/backpressure-file-io-channel/README.md

 `ChannelOption` enabled.
 When `autoRead` is enabled, SwiftNIO will automatically send a `read` (note, this is a very different event than the inbound `channelRead` event that is used to deliver data) event when the previous read burst has completed (signalled by the inbound [`channelReadComplete`](https://apple.github.io/swift-nio/docs/current/NIO/Protocols/_ChannelInboundHandler.html#/s:3NIO22_ChannelInboundHandlerP19channelReadComplete7contextyAA0bD7ContextC_tF) event).
-Therefore, you may be unaware of the existance of the `read` event despite having used SwiftNIO before.
+Therefore, you may be unaware of the existence of the `read` event despite having used SwiftNIO before.

 Suppressing the `read` event is one of the key demonstrations of this example.
 The fundamental idea is that to start with we let `read` flow through the `ChannelPipeline` until we have an HTTP request and the first bits of its request body.
 Once we received the first bits of the